-- that we may not be able to achieve or sustain profitability in the near future, - that we may not be able to compete effectively against competitors which have greater financial, marketing and other resources, - that our investments in our new business and service developments may not produce the returns we expect or may affect our results of operations and financial condition adversely, and - that our investments in our subsidiaries and affiliated companies may not produce the returns that we expect or may adversely affect our results of operations and financial condition.
+- that we may not be able to achieve or sustain profitability in the near future, - that we may not be able to compete effectively against competitors which have greater financial, marketing and other resources, and - that our investments in our subsidiaries, affiliated companies, new business and service developments may not produce the returns that we expect or may adversely affect our results of operations and financial condition.

-(2) The table above does not include obligations for interest payments on debt, as such payments are not material.
+(2) The table above does not include obligations for interest payments on debt as such payments are not material.
 For interest payments regarding capital lease, see Note 9 "Leases" to our consolidated financial statements included in this annual report on Form 20-F.